 Canada is an important destination for Egyptian immigrants, and there are approximately 100,000 people of Egyptian origin in Canada, forming vibrant communities across the country.
 The Canadian diaspora in Egypt, estimated at approximately 25,000 people, further illustrates the strong ties that bind Canada and Egypt together.

-Two-way trade between Canada and Egypt has been growing in recent years and in 2020 totalled $1.985 billion.
-Canadian exports to Egypt were $711.5 million in 2020 and top Canadian merchandise exports to Egypt were iron, steel, and leguminous vegetables.
-Gold remains Canada’s top import from Egypt, making up nearly 90% of the total in recent years.
+Two-way trade between Canada and Egypt has been growing in recent years and in 2021 totalled $1.91 billion.
+Canadian exports to Egypt were $627 million in 2021 and top Canadian merchandise exports to Egypt were iron, oil seeds and aircraft parts.
+Gold remains Canada's top import from Egypt, making up nearly 90% of the total in recent years.
 Other significant imports include textiles and clothing.

 Education is a major component of Canada-Egypt bilateral relations.
 Based in Egypt's New Administrative Capital, the Universities of Canada in Egypt was inaugurated in September 2018 and hosts local branches of Canadian universities.

 Canadian firms have sizeable investments in Egypt in the petrochemicals and the oil and gas sectors.